ietf-teep/architecture/draft-ietf-teep-architecture.md

     on devices that requires the use of one or more Trusted Applications.

-  - Trusted Application Manager (TAM): An entity that manages Trusted Applications (TAs) running in different TEEs of various devices.
+  - Trusted Application Manager (TAM): An entity that manages Trusted Applications (TAs) running in TEEs of various devices.

   - Trusted Execution Environment (TEE): An execution environment that enforces that only authorized code can execute within the TEE, and data used by that